Shubham-Karmalkar/First-html-css_Mini_Project/README.md

 ## Authors

 - [@ShubhamKarmalkar](https://github.com/Shubham-Karmalkar)
-    I am a presently studing under full-stack course this is the
+    I am a presently studing under full-stack course and this is the
     first HTML, CSS based mini project that I have made .